Cast Iron Skillet Blackberry Cobbler

 - Make the topping.
 While the filling is pre-baking, prepare the cookie dough topping.
 In a medium bowl, beat the softened butter, sugar, and vanilla extract with an electric mixer for 2-3 minutes until the mixture is light and fluffy.
 Add the egg and mix until just incorporated.
 Gradually add the flour, baking powder, and a pinch of salt, and mix at low speed until combined.
 The topping should resemble a moist cookie dough.

 - Assemble and bake.
 Carefully remove the skillet from the oven (remember, it’s hot!).
-Drop spoonfuls of the cookie dough topping over the hot filling, spreading it slightly but leaving some gaps for the filling to bubble through.
-Return the skillet to the oven and bake for 40-50 minutes, until the topping is golden brown and set.
+Carefully spoon out a little filling, let it cool, and taste.
+You may need to add more sugar depending on the sweetness of the berries.
+Next, drop spoonfuls of the cookie dough topping over the hot filling.
+Return the skillet to the oven, uncovered, and bake for 40-50 minutes, until the topping is golden brown and set.

 - Serve.
 Allow the cobbler to cool for at least 20 minutes before serving.
 This dessert is delicious and served warm or cold, ideally topped with a scoop of creamy vanilla ice cream.